Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 ### C. Parsed JSon Assignment

-A more interesting pattern is to assign a JSon object.
+A more interesting pattern is to assign a JSON object.
 This allows to include structured information, say the text of a marketing copy for a promotional campaign, and the address of a hero image.
 Thanks to this pattern, one developer can configure a very simple landing page; with that in place, whoever has access to the Feature flag configuration can decide and change what copy to show to users throughout a promotional period, without them having to release new code.

 ```python
 …